Karl is a longtime freelancer who's passionate about music, art, and writing.

 Ferus Melek’s Rehearsals Vol 1.
-EP has a feeling that I’d call majestic to it.
+EP has a feeling that I’d call majestic.
 There is a sweep and a feeling of power that underpins the music along with some intricate synth-shredding solos that fly through the tracks, oscillating pulsations of bass and the full sounding drums that throb through the music.
 I would characterize Rehearsals as an EP that paints vivid sonic pictures that have depth and richness to them.

 The sense of majesty comes from the melodic content on Rehearsals.
 The melodies rise up over the music, full of sweeping energy.
 I feel a sense of vast spaces opening up around me and those powerful synth notes flowing into that vastness.
 There is something powerful in the melodic writing that compels me on this EP.